unweave/unweave-v1/docs/src/pages/guides/nanogpt.md

 ---
 ## 1.Introduction to NanoGPT and Unweave

-[NanoGPT](https://github.com/karpathy/nanoGPT) is a powerful repository for training and fine-tuning medium-sized GPTs.
-Unweave is a platform that provides a seamless environment for machine learning tasks.
-In this guide, we will walk you through the process of training NanoGPT models using Unweave.
+[NanoGPT](https://github.com/karpathy/nanoGPT) is a powerful repository for training and fine-tuning tiny GPTs, mostly for instructional purposes.
+In this guide, we'll walk you through the process of training NanoGPT models using Unweave.

-By following this guide, you will learn how to set up your environment, prepare the dataset, configure the fine-tuning process, initiate training on Unweave, save the fine-tuned model, generate samples, and manage your resources effectively.
-Let's get started and explore the capabilities of NanoGPT on the Unweave platform!
+By following this guide, you'll learn how to set up your environment, prepare the dataset, configure the fine-tuning process, initiate training on Unweave, save the fine-tuned model, generate samples, and manage your resources effectively.

 ##  2.Setting Up the Environment

-Before we begin training NanoGPT models on the Unweave platform, it's important to set up the environment properly.
-Follow these steps to ensure a smooth setup process:
+We'll first setup the NanoGPT repository on our local machine and link it to a new project on Unweave.

-- Clone the NanoGPT repository from GitHub by running the following command in your desired directory:
+- Clone the NanoGPT repository from GitHub:

 ```shell
 git clone https://github.com/karpathy/nanoGPT